Loktra/software-engineer-mobile/README.md

 * Follow best practices around handling of images, background tasks, collection views, etc.
 * Follow test driven development.
 We understand mobile platforms are hard to be unit tested but we expect to see some level of testing both unit and functional to reflect quality.
 * Ensure code is object-oriented, well encapsulated and follow a consistent convention.
+* Add release version of the apk to your github repo.

 ## Task